ismaelmosquera/number/readme.md

 > - Complex ( C ).
 >

-where N included in Z included in Q included in R included in C.
+where N included in Z included in Q included in R included in C

 What is interesting in this work is that all the methods ( you also call them functions in this case ),
 are all coded from the scratch.